 - Where do these standards come from?

-- Why are things changing (again!)
+- Why were the changes so dramatic?

 - What is the timeline for transition?

 - What are the key changes?

 - Do we have to overhaul our current system?

 - FAQs from past presentations

 - Final points

 - Questions

 Where do these standards come from?